How I Cracked a 128-bit Password

 Summary

 This article details a method for cracking a 128-bit password that was stored using reversible encryption.
-The author explains that even very long passwords can be easily reversed if the encryption method allows for it.
+The author highlights that even very long passwords are vulnerable if they employ reversible encryption, making them trivial to reverse for an attacker.

 IFF Assessment